 For example, extreme heat or cold can also stop bees from doing their work to pollinate flowers.
 This is true even in “clean” areas where pesticides and chemicals are not used.

 No matter what the reason, a lack of pollinators will result in less fruit from your pepper plants.
-You can learn how to attract more bees to your garden in my article here.
+You can learn how to attract more bees to your garden in my article here, and you can learn how to plant a pollinator garden here!

 To get as much fruit as possible, you might need to pollinate your plants by hand.
 Let’s take a look at how to do that.